 Is my baby lactose-intolerant?

-A more common reason for lactose intolerance is transient intolerance, which occurs for a short while after a bout of diarrhoea, illness, or a course of antibiotics.
-Severe chronic illness that affects the GI tract can also cause this.
+• A common cause of lactose intolerance is transient intolerance, which occurs for a short period after diarrhoea, illness, or a course of antibiotics.

-watery, acidic diarrhoea
+• Watery, acidic diarrhoea

 Frequently Asked Questions

-Many people do not know that human milk has the highest lactose concentration, typically around 6.7–7.0 g per 100 mL (67–70 g/L).
+• Human milk has the highest lactose concentration, typically around 6.7–7.0 g per 100 mL (67–70 g/L).

-In comparison, cow's milk has a lower lactose content, averaging about 4.6–4.9 g per 100 mL (or 46–49 g/L).
+• In comparison, cow's milk has a lower lactose content, averaging about 4.6–4.9 g per 100 mL (or 46–49 g/L).

 Hydrogen breath test (HBT) is the most widely used and recommended non-invasive diagnostic method for lactose intolerance in older children.
 It involves administering an oral lactose load (typically 1–2 g/kg, up to a maximum of 25 g) and measuring breath hydrogen at intervals.
 An increase in breath hydrogen ≥20 ppm above baseline is considered diagnostic for lactose malabsorption.
 The test is interpreted in conjunction with the presence of symptoms during or after the test, as symptom correlation is essential for diagnosing lactose intolerance rather than just malabsorption.